CahootsMalone/interstate-76-stuff/terrain-texture-info.md

 * Within Interstate '76's `zfs` archive file, there are many different types of files, including:
   * `map`: basic textures consisting of a list of per-pixel indices into the current colour palette.
   * `m16`: same as `map` files, but with an additional, relatively short section of unknown significance following the palette indices.
+Starts with four bytes for width, three bytes for height, and one byte containing an offset into the colour palette that will be added to indices.
   * `vqm`: textures using tile-based compression.
 Consists of a list of two-byte indices.
 Each index accounts for a 4x4 pixel area within the texture and points to either a colour within the current palette (which will be used to fill a 4x4 area) or a 4x4 tile within a `cbk` file.
   * `pak`: an uncompressed collection of related files in sequence.
 Many different types of files are stored within `pak` files, including sets of textures.
   * `pix`: index for a `pak` file.
 Lists the number of files within the `pak` file and, for each file, its name, offset, and size.
 Oddly, `pix` files are ASCII plaintext.